CarlssonOscar/task-app/test.md

 # PEP8

 All django code went through a [PEP8 online test](http://pep8online.com/).
 All issues concerned unnecessary spacing in empty files, to long lines of code and faulty spacing between functions.
 All were fixed.
-Non PEP8 compliant code which was automaticly generated in the settings.py file when setting up the project was for the most part ignored except for a few to long lines of code.
+Non PEP8 compliant code which was automaticly generated in the settings.py when setting up the project and allauth template files was for the most part ignored except for a few to long lines of code.

 # Manual Testing